JamesGriffin/Path-Tracer/README.md

  - Obj Model Import
  - Textures (PNG only at the moment)
  - Simple naive KD tree for meshes.
- - Dffuse, specular, and emission material types
+ - Diffuse, specular, and emission material types

 ## Compiling and Running
 Only tested on Linux